FAQs

 If a natural ingredient, such as some sandalwood species for example, proves unsustainable or unethical to source and use, we will use a synthetic, safe alternative if we require that material for the design, safety and/or efficacy of the formulation.

 We use natural, nature-derived, natural-cosmetic compatible and nature-identical ingredients in our perfumes along with a judicious amount of synthesised aromachemicals to improve the scent profile and longevity of the perfume.
-Our perfumes and other cosmetics are IFRA compliant and also safety tested to comply with EU cosmetic regulations.
+Our perfumes and other cosmetics are IFRA compliant and also safety assessed to comply with EU cosmetic regulations.

 You might like to explore this balancing act between naturals and aromachemicals in this article: ‘How perfumers walk the fine line between natural and synthetics‘ in Chemical & Engineering News.

-Our perfumes do not contain animal-derived ingredients such as beeswax, honey, civet, hyraceum or ambergris.
-If we mention these at all in scent profiles, they allude to the aromas only and are from non-animal, natural and synthetic materials.
+If we mention animalics in scent profiles, they allude to the aromas only and are from non-animal, natural and synthetic materials.

 Cosmetics and cosmetic ingredients sold in the EU cannot, since a 2013 Directive, have undergone animal testing anywhere in the world from that date.

-We do not have certified status for either definition, but do work only with trusted raw material wholesalers and labs who can supply documentation for their ingredients to satisfy our need to source vegan lifestyle compatible and cruelty-free materials.
+We do not have certified status for either definition, but do work only with trusted raw material wholesalers and labs who can supply documentation for their ingredients to satisfy our need to source vegan lifestyle-compatible and cruelty-free materials.

 Sustainability is a journey – see the UN Sustainable Development Goals – and one we are embarking on from the outset.
 As we grow, we can embrace verifiable, certifiable goals and claims about sustainability.
 At the moment, we are doing what we can at the junctures we can.